 Fill Up on Propane

-Propane is one of the most efficient ways to heat your camper in colder temperatures but typically requires propane.
+Your RV furnace is one of the most efficient ways to heat your camper in colder temperatures but typically requires propane.
 Depending on the temperatures, your propane furnace may run a majority of the night.

 This means you’ll typically use the most propane at night and have the greatest risk of running out of propane.
 A major problem with this is that most places that sell propane aren’t open in the middle of the night.
 So it’s best always to have a spare tank of propane available.